 - 10 Best Stocks to Buy Today

-Daniel Miller has no position in any of the stocks mentioned.
-Rich Duprey has no position in any of the stocks mentioned.
-Steve Symington owns shares of iRobot.
-The Motley Fool owns shares of and recommends iRobot.
-The Motley Fool owns shares of Spirit Airlines.
+Chris Neiger has no position in any of the stocks mentioned.
+John Bromels owns shares of Apache and Verizon Communications.
+Todd Campbell owns shares of Celgene.
+His clients may have positions in the companies mentioned.
+The Motley Fool owns shares of and recommends Celgene and Verizon Communications.
+The Motley Fool recommends T-Mobile US.
 The Motley Fool has a disclosure policy.